MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 At [Coolblue](https://careersatcoolblue.nl), we work in two-week sprints.
 At the end of each sprint, teams will demo what they have been doing over course of the sprint, and what they have coming up.

-The demos are done in front of a small group of colleges that you know and work with closely, so this was a low barrier to entry for me to get started speaking to a group.
+The demos are done in front of a small group of colleagues that you know and work with closely, so this was a low barrier to entry for me to get started speaking to a group.

-:white_check_mark: Tip: Use small events where you are only a *little* uncomfortable to start with.
-Push yourself to start working on the fear somewhere, such a small events with colleges.
-It's enough to make you feel slightly uncomfortable, but you just need to start taking little steps.
+:white_check_mark: Tip: Use small events where you are only a *little* uncomfortable to start with. uncomfortable to begin with.
+Push yourself to start working on the fear somewhere, such as small events with colleagues.
+It's enough to make you feel slightly uncomfortable, but you don’t feel huge amounts of pressure as they are people you speak to regularly.

 # Speak often

-As I was getting more comfortable speaking in front of colleges, I started ramping up the number of presentations I was doing internally.
-I also switched roles which has more of a focus on coaching, so it gave me a lot more opportunities to get up in front of people and present and teach.
+As I was getting more comfortable speaking in front of colleagues, I started ramping up the number of presentations I was doing internally.
+I also switched roles to one which has more of a focus on coaching, so it gave me a lot more opportunities to get up in front of people and present and teach.

-After I created a set of "standard" presentations I would give to a team, I ran through these over and over again with different teams, often several times a week.
+I created a set of "standard" presentations I would give to a team, and I ran through these over and over again with different teams, often sharing the same presentation several times a week.
 Repetition makes speaking in-front of people feel more normal and reduces the nerves about it.
+The content of the presentations also becomes very familiar with repetition, allowing you to relax more.

 :white_check_mark: Tip: Once you start feeling comfortable speaking in front of small groups, make sure you keep it up and do it as often as possible so it starts to feel a regular part of what you do.